astranero/music-generator/README.md

 ## Installation and Instructions

-This project is using python3.10 and poetry version 1.4.0 Fluidsynth has to be installed for this to work.
+This project is using python3.10 and poetry version 1.4.0.

+Fluidsynth has to be installed for project  to work.

 `sudo apt-get install fluidsynth`